Panariti/Traffic-Simulation-in-SUMO-and-statistics-generator/README.md

 Still under development

 -Generate traffic simulations using SUMO.
 -Generate statistics from the simulation outputs.
-S -Some parsers are sequential, i.e. they can parse very large XML files sequentially.
+-Some parsers are sequential, i.e. they can parse very large XML files sequentially.